N3b3x/hf-tmc5160-driver/docs/special_features_unit_conversions.md

 # Unit Conversions

-The TMC51x0 driver (TMC5130 & TMC5160) works internally with steps, but most applications need to work with physical units like millimeters, degrees, or RPM.
-This guide shows how to use the unit conversion functions to work with intuitive units.
+The TMC51x0 driver (TMC5130 & TMC5160) works internally with steps, but most applications need to work with physical units like millimeters, degrees, RPM, or revolutions per second.
+This guide shows how to use the unit conversion functions and unit-aware API to work with intuitive units.

+**New in this version**: Velocity-related functions now default to `Unit::RevPerSec` (revolutions per second), making it much easier to specify speeds without manual conversions.
+Simply call `SetMaxSpeed(0.5f)` to set 0.5 rev/s (30 RPM) - no unit parameter needed!

 ## Overview

-The driver provides free functions in the `tmc51x0` namespace for converting between:
+The driver provides unit-aware functions and free conversion functions for working with:
-- **Physical units**: millimeters, degrees, RPM, mm/s, mm/s²
+- **Physical units**: millimeters, degrees, RPM, revolutions per second (RevPerSec), mm/s, mm/s²
 - **Driver units**: steps, steps/s, steps/s²

+**Note**: The default unit for velocity-related functions is now `Unit::RevPerSec` (revolutions per second), making it easier to work with intuitive units without specifying the unit parameter.

 All conversion functions require knowledge of your motor's steps per revolution and mechanical system parameters (e.g., lead screw pitch).